 Founded by Mark Turner (who recently retired), Brian Searle, and Ashley McCormack, Proteome Software is a scientist-operated small business located in Portland, Oregon, USA.
 We provide the MS/MS analytics community with an intuitive group of proteomics, metabolomics, and small molecule mass spectrometry tools.
 Our team of developers, scientists, and technical operations specialists work together to bring you the most intuitive, highest-quality products possible.
 From diligent programming and internal problem-solving to specific, clear customer support and product documentation, our dedicated team work every day to create a satisfying user experience.

-Brian Searle – Co-founder/Owner
+Brian Searle, PhD – Co-founder/Owner

 Brian Searle is the co-founder and chairman of the board of Proteome Software.
 Following an undergraduate degree in chemistry from Reed College, Brian was mentored in MS/MS-based proteomics by Ashley McCormack and software development by Mark Turner in Srinivasa Nagalla’s lab at Oregon Health and Science University.
 In 2004 Brian co-founded Proteome Software with Mark and Ashley to produce and distribute cutting-edge data analysis software for proteomicists.

 As the owner of Proteome Software, Brian has produced numerous innovations in the analysis of MS/MS-based proteomics data.
 Brian is a member of the American Society for Mass Spectrometry (ASMS) and has served on the board of directors for that organization.
 Brian also co-founded the Proteome Informatics Research Group of the Association of Biomolecular Resource Facilities (ABRF) society and is active in ABRF committees.
-In addition to furthering the goals of Proteome Software, Brian is concurrently pursuing a PhD at University of Washington.

 Susan Ludwigsen - Director of Software Development